.www.musicalschwartz.com > Wicked > Wicked CD > Wicked the Musical Synopsis Summary - Song Contexts; plot summary

 Note that in Maguire's novel and in this musical, "Glinda" the good-witch-to-be was originally named "Galinda," but changes her name part way through the tale as a display of solidarity for Professor Dillamond.
 (For more details on the characters see: Wicked characters) Read about Wicked: Grimmerie and Defying Gravity books.

-For a version with photos (slower loading page) Wicked Songs - With Photos
+For a version with photos (slower loading page) Wicked Songs - with Photos

 ACT I - Wicked Synopsis and Song Commentary